-In this midyear 2021 market update, AdvisorSmith examines the major trends in the cyber insurance marketplace, from pricing to coverage.
-With the rise in attacks and risk exposure for insurers, major changes have started to take place in the cyber insurance market, beginning in 2020, and carrying through to 2021.
+In this midyear 2022 market update, AdvisorSmith examines the major trends in the cyber insurance marketplace, from pricing to coverage.
+With the rise in attacks and risk exposure for insurers, major changes have started to take place in the cyber insurance market.

 Get a quote on Cyber Insurance

-Based upon our review of cyber insurance premium costs, rate filings, and surveys of insurance brokers, AdvisorSmith estimates that the average cost of cyber insurance for small businesses has risen approximately 7% for 2021 policies, leading to estimated average annual premiums for small businesses of $1,589 for $1 million in cyber liability coverage.
-This pricing is based upon coverage for low-risk businesses with up to $1 million in revenue.
+Based upon our review of cyber insurance premium costs, rate filings, and surveys of insurance brokers, AdvisorSmith estimates that the average cost of cyber insurance for small businesses has risen due to costly attacks, markedly ransomware.
+Premiums have seen increases of approximately 25% for policies, with some policyholders seeing increases of over 80%.
+These rate increases are based upon coverage premium rates for cyber liability coverage in Q1 of 2022.

-Our annual cyber insurance cost analyses showed that in 2020, the average cost for cyber insurance was $1,485 per year, which was slightly lower than in 2019, when average costs were $1,501 per year.
-A jump of 7% for premiums in 2021 is significant and clearly reflects the growing risks of insuring against cyber and ransomware attacks.
+Our annual cyber insurance cost analyses showed that in 2021, the average cost for cyber insurance was $1,589 per year, which was slightly higher than in 2020 when average costs were $1,485 per year.
+A jump of 25-80% for premiums in 2022 clearly demonstrates a significant and growing risk of insuring against cyber and ransomware attacks.

 Major Trends in the Cyber Insurance Market